slicingmelon/go-rawurlparser/README.md

 In other words, this achieves the same thing as sending a request with curl using `--path-as-is`

-## Other Problematic Methods
+### Other Problematic Methods

-I found that Go's `to.String()` also applies encodings, do not use on URLs or when debugging URLs.
+I found that Go's `to.String()` also applies encodings, do not use it on URLs or when debugging URLs.

 Use something like this:
 ```go